coderefinery/git-intro/content/local-workflow.md

 do, so now we move to working on your own computer.

 :::{objectives}
-- We are able to clone and modify a repository from the web.
+- We are able to clone a repository from the web and modify it locally.
 - We can do the same things we did before (commit, branch, merge), but locally.
 - We get a feeling for remote repositories ([more later](https://coderefinery.github.io/git-collaborative/)).
 :::